 - A new syntax

 TO URLis provided and enables you to specify the URL of the Azure Blob storage container where the

 TO EXTERNAL MONITORis provided to enable Event Hubs and Azure Monitor log targets.

 - The syntax

-TO FILEis not supported because Azure SQL Managed Instance cannot access Windows file shares.
+TO FILEis not supported because Azure SQL Managed Instance can't access Windows file shares.